asuender/noman/README.md

 ## Usage

 `noman` assumes you have a notes directory (it uses `~/.noman` by default).
 This directory stores all your notes and cheat sheets.
-Imagine you have a note called `git.md` of it, you can access it quickly by running:
+Imagine you have a note called `git.md` inside that directory, you can access it quickly by running:

 ```bash
 noman git